Breed: Bull Terrier

 - She is mentally and physically sensitive to new things however, with patience and encouragement she is learning to explore in a positive and calm manner.

 - She can get very excited with greetings.
-At 2 years of age, she is still very much a puppy and very exuberant.
+At just over 2 years of age, she is still very much a puppy and very exuberant.

 - She responds well to a calm manner and slow strokes down her shoulders.